Once you have passed the Level I exam, you will receive a digital badge validating your accomplishment. After Level II, you’ll receive a new badge.

 Badges are digital tokens that appear as icons on a web page, social media platform or other online mediums.
 This allows you to easily share your credentials and for employers and colleagues to easily verify them.

-SASB has partnered with Acclaim, a leading provider of resume-worthy digital badges, to translate your FSA accomplishments into a digital badge you can be proud to display.
+SASB has partnered with Credly, a leading provider of resume-worthy digital badges, to translate your FSA accomplishments into a digital badge you can be proud to display.

 The FSA digital badge helps you to share your achievement with colleagues, employers and friends through various online channels of your choice.
 By sharing your digital badge, those who click on it can verify the badge’s authenticity and learn more about your new skills at the same time.